Shibasrit/Machine-Learning/README.md

 # Machine-Learning
-This project is for predicting a car's market price using Machine learning concepts like Multivariate K-Nearest Neighbors, Hyperparameter Optimization and K-fold cross validation.
+This project is for predicting a car's market price using machine learning concepts like Multivariate K-Nearest Neighbors, Hyperparameter Optimization and K-fold cross validation.